LLMC+: Benchmarking Vision-Language Model Compression with a Plug-and-play Toolkit: Dive into Token Reduction

 \subsection{Token Reduction in LLM}

 In contrast to text-agnostic token reduction methods applied within Vision Tower, token reduction within the LLM often leverages the question prompt as guidance for identifying important tokens.
 These methods typically perform token reduction in the shallow layers of the LLM.
-For a fair comparison, we implement all methods in our taxonomy (Tab.~\ref{tab:classify}) at the fifth layer of the LLM during assessment. \textit{Similar to the observations in Vision Tower, prune-based methods (i.e., FastV PA~\cite{chen2024image}, SparseVLM PA~\cite{zhang2024sparsevlm}, and DART PS~\cite{wen2025stop}) also surpass merge-based schemes (i.e., HoliTom MS~\cite{shao2025holitom}) in the LLM (Tab.~\ref{tab:llm_main}).} Token reduction methods applied within the LLM typically introduce additional computational overhead but tend to achieve better performance compared to those applied in Vision Tower.
-For instance, DART PS~\cite{wen2025stop} can maintain nearly lossless performance on LLaVA-1.5-7B even when preserving only one-third of the visual tokens. \textit{This also highlights a key limitation of attention-based metrics within the LLM.} They tend to assign higher attention scores to visual tokens that are spatially closer to text tokens~\cite{zhang2024beyond}.
+For a fair comparison, we implement all methods in our taxonomy (Tab.~\ref{tab:classify}) at 5-th layer of the LLM during assessment. \textit{The effectiveness of methods in LLM varies substantially across model families.} For instance, within the LLaVA family, prune-based approaches (i.e., FastV PA~\cite{chen2024image}, SparseVLM PA~\cite{zhang2024sparsevlm}, and DART PS~\cite{wen2025stop}) consistently outperform merge-based schemes (e.g., HoliTom MS~\cite{shao2025holitom}).
+In contrast, for Qwen2.5-VL, HoliTom MS~\cite{shao2025holitom} demonstrates competitive performance.
+Token reduction methods applied within the LLM typically introduce additional computational overhead but tend to achieve better performance compared to those applied in Vision Tower.
+For instance, DART PS~\cite{wen2025stop} can maintain nearly lossless performance on LLaVA-1.5-7B even when preserving only one-third of the visual tokens. \textit{This also highlights a key limitation of attention-based metrics within the LLM.} They tend to assign higher attention scores to visual tokens that are spatially closer to text tokens~\cite{zhang2024beyond} (See in the Appendix).
 Therefore, it is necessary to reconsider the use of attention-based metrics for token reduction in LLM.

 After comparing prune and merge algorithms in both the vision and language components, we further investigate whether combining token prune and merge can lead to improved performance.
 Recent works~\cite{yang2025visionzip,zhang2024sparsevlm} usually follow a two-step pipeline to integrate prune and merge: important tokens are first preserved through pruning, and then the remaining less informative contextual tokens are merged.
 Therefore, we select a representative algorithm from each of the vision and language parts for our experiments.
 As shown in Tab.~\ref{tab:vision_tower_main} and Tab.~\ref{tab:llm_main}, the standalone prune method and the combination (\ie, PA+MS) are compared.
 It can be observed that in most cases, introducing merge in addition to pruning does not significantly improve the model’s performance, and in some settings, it even leads to slightly lower accuracy compared to prune alone.